 Diarrhea is one of the most common reasons why pet parents seek veterinary care for their canine companions.
-While it can be triggered by something as simple as a change in food or treats, doggy diarrhea can also signal a serious underlying disease.
+Although it can be triggered by something as simple as a change in food or treats, doggy diarrhea can also signal a serious underlying disease.

 What is diarrhea?

 Doggy diarrhea is a sign of a health problem; it isn’t a disease itself.
 The most common mechanism by which canine diarrhea occurs is when unabsorbed nutrients either retain water or draw water into the intestines.
 In these cases, the volume of fluid overwhelms the ability of the intestinal lining to absorb water and nutrients.
 Dogs with this type of diarrhea will pass large amounts of fluid or soft stools.